-Airflow Selection for FV4C Fan Coils (non-communicating)
+Airflow Selection for FV4C Fan Coils Using Non-Comm.
+(Non-Infinity) Thermostats

-The FV4 provides high- and low-stage blower operation to match the capacities of the compressor at high- and low-stage.

-To select recommended airflow, refer to the FV4C Installation Instructions.
+The FV4C provides high- and low-stage blower operation to match the capacities of compressor at high- and low-stage.
+To select recommended airflow, refer to FV4C Installation Instructions.
 The FV4C utilizes an Easy Select control board that allows the installing technician to select proper airflows.
-This fan coil has an adjustable blower-off delay factory set at 90 sec. for high- and low-stage blower operation.
+For adjustments to control board, select appropriate HP SIZE and CFM ADJUST setting.
+This fan coil has an adjustable blower off delay factory set at 90 sec for high- and low-stage blower operation.